Vidhate/us-healthcare-vis/CONTEXT.md

    - *Why:* Bad data in beautiful UI is still useless
    - *Benefit:* Can iterate on data structure easily

+5. **Sankey-First Visualization** (NEW)
+   - *Why:* Better shows flow of money than hierarchical tree
+   - *Benefit:* More intuitive for "follow the money" questions
+   - *Trade-off:* More complex to build, but worth it

+6. **Category-First Perspective** (NEW)
+   - *Why:* Most users start with "what is spending on?"
+   - *Benefit:* Natural top-down exploration
+   - *Alternative:* Can add payer-first view later

+7. **Click-to-Isolate Interaction** (NEW)
+   - *Why:* Reduces visual clutter, focuses attention
+   - *Benefit:* Can trace specific paths through complex data
+   - *Implementation:* Fade non-selected flows to 10% opacity

+8. **Desktop-First** (NEW)
+   - *Why:* Complex data visualization needs screen real estate
+   - *Benefit:* Can focus on rich features without mobile constraints
+   - *Future:* Can simplify for mobile later if needed

 ### Key Insights from Data So Far

 1. **Primary Care is Underfunded**: Only 5% of healthcare spending vs 7.8% OECD average